ToxicFrog/doom-mods/gzap/doc/support-table.md

 - **missing**: not yet supported, but I either want to add support or know people are going to ask about it.

 The number of checks and levels is given as a rough guide to the size of the wad for the purposes of rando planning with others.
-Check count is for UV; other difficulty levels might have slightly more or less.
+The check count assumes you are playing on UV and using the default settings; there is usually a small amount of check variation across difficulties, and turning on more item categories in the yaml can dramatically increase the number of checks depending on what you choose.

 ### IWADs